janboddez/import-bookmarks/README.md

 # Import Bookmarks
 Import browser bookmarks into WordPress.

 Export bookmarks from your browser and import them as WordPress posts.
-Supports Custom Post Types.
+Supports Custom Post Types and Post Formats.

 ## Installation
 In WP Admin, go to 'Plugins > Add New', and search for 'import bookmarks'.
 Install and activate.
 Or install from https://wordpress.org/plugins/import-bookmarks/.